mr-ingenious/SixBtnModuleLib/README.md

 # SixBtnModuleLib

 ## Purpose
 This arduino library is intended for use with an input module containing 6 pushbuttons and resistors forming a net of voltage dividers.
+The circuit only needs a single analog arduino pin.
+The button events can be measured with the arduino [analogRead()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/) function.

 ## Hardware
 The circuit contains six pushbuttons arranged like a star with a center button ("OK" button) and an extra button on the lower right corner ("BACK" button).